Reviews You Can Rely On

 Our Analysis and Test Results

 Ride1Up has quickly gained traction and market share in the fast-growing electric bike market by offering quality models like the 700-Series at very competitive prices.
 This fully-featured Class 3 model boasts performance specs like a 750W motor, a massive 720Wh battery capacity, a suspension fork, and powerful hydraulic disc brakes.
 Not only does it come very nicely equipped, but it costs less than comparable bikes from other brands.
-We took it to task against our diverse selection of the best electric bikes and came away very impressed by its performance.
+We took it to task against our diverse selection of electric bikes and came away very impressed by its performance.

 Performance Comparison